Last Updated on September 14, 2020 by Scott

-Rain and snow can’t be avoided yet you sometimes have a desperate need for power during these conditions.
+Rain and snow can’t be avoided, but sometimes you still need power during these conditions.

-You might be relieved to learn that there are a few options for safely using your generator despite wet conditions.
+You might be relieved to learn that there are a few options for safely using your generator in wet conditions.

 Purchase a special cover

-GenTent Safety Canopies (click here to check the latest price on amazon) are one example of a way to protect your generator from the elements while letting you safely operate it.
+GenTent Safety Canopies (click here to check the latest price on Amazon) are one example of protecting your generator from the elements while safely operating it.

 The GenTent canopy protects and waterproofs all of the sensitive areas that you don’t want to get wet.

-This special canopy doesn’t interfere with the portability of the generator so you can easily install it and take it down for transport to different locations.
+This special canopy doesn’t interfere with the portability of the generator so you can easily install it and take it down for transport to various locations.

-You might think that any kind of cover like this would lead the generator to overheat but the GenTent canopy maintains the kind of airflow you want and promotes natural cooling.
+You might think that a cover like this would lead the generator to overheat, but the GenTent canopy maintains quality airflow and promotes natural cooling.

 It can handle strong winds up to 70 MPH so you should be safe even in hurricane or blizzard conditions.

-The GenTent is a pretty ideal product and it’s very reasonably priced.
+The GenTent is a pretty ideal product and is very reasonably priced.